rawshooter/newfoto/README.md

 ## Update 03.12.2016

-### NEW
-* 84 Hires Demo Photos can be added via the settings tab to current fotostream.
+* NEW: 84 Hires Demo Photos can be added via the settings tab to current fotostream.
 Extremly useful when testing with the tvOS simulator

 ## Update 02.12.2016